Fast Frames 3in1 pocket

 - In conclusion, remove the frame from the machine.
 After that place item to be sewn on the exposed backing.
 Smooth fabric on the adhesive backing.
 Place frame on the machine and embroider.

-Fast Frames 3 in 1 frame (normal) will work with many different machines, when you upgrade or change machines, often all you need to get up and going again is a new exchange arm. – CLEVERLY thought out.
+This normal frames will work with many different machines, when you upgrade or change machines, often all you need to get up and going again is a new exchange arm. – CLEVERLY thought out.